 NEGATIVES TO BAKING

-- Takes twice the time as the air-fryer
+- It takes twice the time as the air-fryer

 - Not as crispy as the air-fryer

-Similar to the baked version, the vegan taquitos are rolled and also brushed with lime juice and sprinkled with chili powder.
-But instead of being placed on a silicone baking mat on a baking sheet, the taquitos are placed in the base of the air-fryer.
+The vegan taquitos are rolled, brushed with lime juice, and sprinkled with chili powder like the baked version.
+However, instead of placing on a silicone baking, place a single layer of taquitos in the base of the air fryer.